 Terry ItamiLoan Servicing Administrator

-Terry joined Portland Housing Center in 2012 as our new Loan Processor, in 2014 she transitioned to Loan Servicing Administrator.
+Terry joined Portland Housing Center in 2012 as our new Loan Processor, in 2014 she transitioned to Loan Servicing Administrator and a Loan Officer in our Vancouver Office.
 Terry has more than 20 years of experience in the mortgage industry including as a Loan Officer, Underwriter, and Processor.
 In her free time she enjoys spending time with her family, cooking and going to Hockey games.

 Board of Directors